Application for cash compensation for livestock damage or domestic animal—Procedure.

 (d) The losses cannot be reasonably explained by other causes;

-(12) Compensation paid by the department, in addition to any other compensation, may not exceed the total value of the assessed loss.
+(11) Compensation paid by the department combined with any other compensation may not exceed the total value of the assessed loss.

-(14) If the claimant accepts the department's offer, the department will send payment to the owner within thirty days from receipt of the written acceptance document.
+(13) If the claimant accepts the department's offer, the department will send payment to the claimant within thirty days from receipt of the written acceptance document.

 [Statutory Authority: RCW 77.04.012